Common Lisp

 Augments Hunchentoot error pages and logs with request and session information.
 [MIT][200].

-Monitors hunchentoot connections and logs the connections stuck in the same state for a long time.
+Monitors hunchentoot connections and logs the connections stuck in the same state for a long time. - offers an option to shutdown the stuck connections sockets manually or automatically, thus unblocking the connection threads and preventing thread and socket leakage.
+[BSD_2Clause][17].

 Clack plugins